HighwayChile/Assignment4_cs260_S24/README.md

 DO NOT NEGLECT TESTING!!!

-Okay, watching this week's videos I realized I need to read the instructions more carefully.
+Watching this week's videos I realized I need to read the instructions more carefully.
 I will, and must, write tests for this assignment, and I intend to include them in the design phase.

 Remember to do line-by-line analysis for this assignment! (bigO).